Mothra (star)

-Mothra, or EMO J041608.838-240358.60, is a binary system with a possible transient, in the constellation of Eridanus.
-Mothra is in one of the strongly lensed galaxies behind the galaxy cluster MACS J0416.1-2403, nicknamed the "Christmas Tree Galaxy Cluster".
+Mothra (also known as EMO J041608.838-240358.60) is a binary system with a possible transient, in the constellation of Eridanus.
+Mothra is in one of the strongly lensed galaxies behind the galaxy cluster MACS J0416.1−2403, nicknamed the "Christmas Tree Galaxy Cluster".

 Location

 The Mothra system is located at redshift z = 2.091 or about 10.5 billion light years away, and is notable for being one of the most distant star systems ever discovered.

-The Mothra system is located in is LS1.
-LS1 is believed to be and is classified as a dwarf galaxy or globular cluster.
+The Mothra system is located in LS1, which is believed to be and is classified as a dwarf galaxy or globular cluster.

-LS1 and the Mothra system are behind the galaxy cluster MACS J0416.1-2403, and they used to same galaxy cluster as a gravitational lens to discover LS1 and Mothra.
+LS1 and the Mothra system are behind the galaxy cluster MACS J0416.1-2403, and discoverers used to same galaxy cluster as a gravitational lens to discover LS1 and Mothra.

 Physical properties

-Mothra consists of two supergiant stars, a yellow supergiant/hypergiant? and a blue supergiant.
-As of 2025, the orbital characteristics of the Mothra system is unknown.
+Mothra consists of two supergiant stars, a yellow supergiant or a yellow hypergiant, and a blue supergiant.
+As of 2026, the orbital characteristics of the Mothra system is unknown.

 The primary component of the Mothra system is classified as a yellow supergiant or yellow hypergiant.